 Skip to main content

-PHP Quickstart
+PHP quickstart

 In this quick start guide, we will write our first script in php.